ryandhasgit/Comedy/Headlines.md

 alternate uses for the waffle iron you've never used

-gifts you can return from your wedding registry for our wedding registry we're ask
+gifts you can return from your wedding registry for our wedding registry we're asking for cash please include receipts with your gifts from our wedding registry